 As winter phases out and warm weather begins to trickle in the insects will be coming out of hiding to get in on the summertime action.
 Insects play a crucial role when it comes to keeping the ecosystem in balance, but more often than not, they aren’t fun to interact with.
 This is particularly true with parasitic insects like mosquitoes and ticks that can leave painful, itchy bites and cause disease.
-Keeping yourself protected doesn’t have to entail dousing your skin with harsh chemicals.
 In this article, we will discuss a couple of different methods for making a natural insect repellent with plant-based ingredients.

 Making a Spray From Dried Herbs

 All plants contain compounds that are known as volatile oils, but some plants and herbs contain higher concentrations than others.
 Generally speaking, the more fragrant a plant is, the higher the volatile oil content.
-Insects like mosquitoes become overwhelmed when in the presence of aromatic herbs that contain high levels of these oils, which is why they work so well for keeping bugs at bay.
+Insects like mosquitoes become overwhelmed when in the presence of aromatic herbs that contain high levels of these oils, which is why they might be useful for keeping bugs at bay.
 One combination of herbs that works particularly well is a mix of peppermint, lemongrass, and lavender.

 - Add two dried tablespoons of each herb